 FLCC Fast Facts

-6,539 full- and part-time students (Fall 2012).
-The average age of full-time students is approximately 24; part-time approximately 24.
-Students from more than 400 different high schools in New York State and across the United States enrolled at FLCC in Fall 2012, along with students from a few other countries.
+6,800 full and part-time students enrolled at FLCC in Fall 2014.
+The average age for both full and part-time students is approximately 23.
+Students from more than 400 different high schools in New York State and across the United States enrolled at FLCC in Fall 2014, along with students from a few other countries.

 Areas of Study

-FLCC offers more than forty academic degree and certificate programs, honors studies, a Winter Session and Minimesters, online and hybrid, travel and expedition courses, internships, high school dual-credit programs, non-credit and workforce training offerings, and Adult Basic Education/GED programs.
-The College also holds Joint Admissions Agreements and Transfer Agreements with public and private four-year colleges and universities that allow graduates to transfer their credits in pursuit of bachelor's degrees, receiving full junior status.
+FLCC offers more than 40 academic degree and certificate programs.
+In addition, the College offers honors studies, a winter session and minimesters, online and hybrid, travel and expedition courses, internships, high school dual-credit programs, non-credit and workforce training offerings, and Adult Basic Education/GED programs.

 Campus & Facilities